ICIQ/iciq.github.io/README.md

 bundle install
 bundle exec jekyll serve
 ```
-Notice that, I have locked the Jekyll version to `~>2.5.3`.
+Notice that, I have locked the Jekyll version to `~>3.1.6`.
-If you want to use Jekyll version 3.0.0 or above, you may need to tweak the code a little bit.
+If you want to use Jekyll version 2.5 or earlier, you may need to tweak the code a little bit.

 If you encounter the missing credentials error for the `twitter_feed` plugin, you may need to export environmental variables `TWIT_KEY`, `TWIT_SECRET`, `TWIT_TOK` and `TWIT_TOK_SECRET` before running the jekyll server.
 All the credentials of the Twitter plugin should be accessible from the TWitter account used for the site.